Skills Over Degrees: The New Standard in Corporate Hiring

 • Highlight tools you’ve mastered (e.g., Excel, Trello, Canva).

-• Projects you’ve led or contributed to.
+• List projects you’ve led or contributed to.

-• Certifications or workshops you have completed.
+• Include certifications or workshops you have completed.

-• Measurable outcomes (e.g., “increased Team productivity by 25%”).
+• Show measurable outcomes (e.g., “increased Team productivity by 25%”).

 2. Use LinkedIn Strategically